cryptomator/cryptomator-objc-cryptor/README.md

 ## License

-Distributed under the MIT license.
+Distributed under the AGPLv3.
 See the LICENSE file for more info.